tapilab/is-odutfoy/README.md

 This is a very brief outline of the Project.
 For more information please refer to report/Mid_Report.pdf.
-Replicate.ipynb contains the code use to obtain the results below (except for the baseline) Collect.ipynb cotains the code used to fetch and process the data.
+Replicate.ipynb contains the code use to obtain the results below (except for the baseline).
+Collect.ipynb cotains the code used to fetch and process the data.